Awarding Polices 2019-2020

 Federal Direct Unsubsidized Stafford Loan: This loan program provides financial assistance to all eligible students regardless of income.
 The FAFSA is required for determining eligibility.
 This loan is very similar to the Subsidized Stafford Loan in that the repayment terms and loan limits by class standing are the same.
 The difference is that the student, rather than the federal government, is responsible for paying the interest on the loan while he or she is enrolled.
 Loan proceeds from the Unsubsidized Stafford Loan will be disbursed like the Subsidized Stafford above, and the total amount of both the Subsidized and Unsubsidized Stafford Loans may not be more than the annual loan limits set for the student’s class standing.
 Students must be enrolled in 6 hours or more to be eligible during a specific term.
 All eligible dependent undergraduate students are eligible for $2,000 annually – in addition to the amount of Stafford eligibility, i.e., Freshmen = $3,500 + $2,000.

 Federal College Work-Study: The Federal Work-Study (FWS) Program provides jobs for undergraduate and graduate students who demonstrate financial need.
 FWS gives the student an opportunity of working on campus or in a community service position on a part-time basis.
 FWS students may work up to 20 hours per week.
-Pay rate is based on grade level: Freshmen are paid based on the minimum wage (as determined by the U. S. Dept of Labor).
-Sophomore, Junior, and/or Senior students are paid no less than $7.25/hour.
+Pay rate is determined based on job type, job duties and experience, but must meet the federal minimum wage of $7.25.
 The FAFSA is required.
 For additional information please visit our Federal Work Study Program page.
 Funding is limited as prescribed by the U. S. Dept. of Education.

 Federal Direct Parent Loan for Undergraduate Students (PLUS): This federal loan is a long term, low interest loan available to parents of dependent students regardless of income level.
 KSU requires the completion of the FAFSA to receive this loan.
 The annual loan limit is equal to the cost of attending KSU less any financial assistance the student is receiving.
 This loan enters repayment 60 days after the last disbursement of each year.
 Parents must demonstrate credit worthiness to receive this loan.
 The loan proceeds are divided equally between the Fall and Spring terms.
 The student must be enrolled when the disbursements are received by the school.
 A separate loan application must be filed in order to receive these funds.
 Applying for a PLUS Loan must be completed with the U. S. Federal Government.
 Apply for PLUS Loan